 14. Stay active (and interactive) on your Facebook page

 Set up a Facebook business page to share high-value content.
-Show your audience a more transparent and authentic side of the business, while highlighting why they should work with you instead of competitors.
+Show your audience a more transparent and authentic side of the business and being a real estate agent, while highlighting why they should work with you instead of competitor realtors.

-Remember, just having a Facebook presence for your real estate business isn’t enough.
+Remember, just having a Facebook presence for your realtor business isn’t enough.
 Differentiate the page by posting video testimonials and reviews.
 Younger generations seek social proof, so try to capture video testimonials and reviews of your clients’ experiences to solidify your standing in social media.

 For example, I like to take videos of open houses and use hashtags like #houseforsale #losangelesrealtor #forsale causing audiences to tag friends who are looking for homes.